vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-only.md

 lastmod: '2022-02-03'
 team:
 - John Martin
-title: "GemFire Security Manager Basics: Authentication-only"
+title: "GemFire Security Manager Basics: Authentication-Only"
 type: blog
 ---

 [VMware Tanzu GemFire](https://tanzu.vmware.com/gemfire) is an in-memory data grid that provides real-time, consistent access to data-intensive applications throughout widely distributed cloud architectures.
 Starting with GemFire 9.0.0, the `SecurityManager` interface was introduced to manage the authentication and authorization mechanisms in a single place, simplifying the implementation and interactions with all components in a consistent manner.

-In this example you will go through a basic implementation of a custom `SecurityManager` for an authentication only system.
+In this example, you will go through a basic implementation of a custom `SecurityManager` for an authentication-only system.

 {{% callout %}}
 It’s important to note that I am not a security expert.
 The purpose of this article is to introduce the GemFire `SecurityManager`.